berkeatac/image-search-app/README.md

 ### Future Improvements

-Although the header and masonry is responsive, header sub-components may be further improved for a mobile friendly layout
+Although the header and masonry are responsive, header sub-components may be further improved for a mobile friendly layout